Estimated Read Time: 3 minutes

-After 15 years of not approving any new therapies for mesothelioma, the U.S. Food and Drug Administration approved two in consecutive years.
+After 15 years without approving any new therapies for mesothelioma, the U.S. Food and Drug Administration approved two in consecutive years.

 The FDA green-lit a tumor treating fields device in 2019 and an immunotherapy regimen in 2020.